ariantershnjakuu/ariantershnjakuu/README.md

 <h2>👋 Hey there!
-I'm Arian.</h2>
+I'm Ariani</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 💻   Frontend Developer with 1+ year of industry experience.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
+- 🎓   Holds a degree in Computer Science and Mathematics.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+- 💼   Currently contributing as a Frontend Developer at Gjirafa, Inc.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- 🌐   Specialized in exploring and implementing cutting-edge technologies for web development.
+- 🚀   Proactively engaged in continuous learning, focusing on advancements in Frontend technologies.
+- ✍️    Enjoys UI/UX Design.

 <h3> 🛠 &nbsp;Tech Stack</h3>